reynaldomarchell/FinalProject-BackendDevelopment-2022/README.md

   cd project_name
 ```

-3. Rename .env.example with .env then edit database and api key
+3. Rename .env.example with .env then edit the database and api key

 4. Open terminal and type